One Of Hawaii's Top Auto Accident

 1. You Don’t Reach the Tort Threshold

-As has been discussed on many of the pages of our website, in order to make a claim for pain and suffering, No-Fault Insurance has to pay at least $5,000 of your medical bills.
+As has been discussed on many of our website pages, to claim for pain and suffering, No-Fault Insurance has to pay at least $5,000 of your medical bills.
 The $5,000 amount is known as the “Tort Threshold”.
 Hawaii state law has abolished tort liability in all cases involving less than $5,000 in medical bills paid by the No-Fault Insurance.
-Click here for the Hawaii Statute which abolished tort liability.
-This Statute indicates that there is no longer tort liability in Hawaii except for in a few certain circumstances.
-One is these circumstances is when the No-Fault insurance pays at least $5,000 in medical bills.
+Click here for the Hawaii Statute, which abolished tort liability.
+This Statute indicates that there is no more extended tort liability in Hawaii except in a few certain circumstances.
+One of these circumstances is when the No-Fault insurance pays at least $5,000 in medical bills.

-Some of rental car companies are notorious for paying a very small portion of the bill.
-For example, we recently had a rental car company that only pay $1,500 of the $24,000 ER bill.
-Needless to say, we are having a very difficult time reaching the tort threshold in that case.
+Some rental car companies are notorious for paying only a tiny portion of the bill.
+For example, we recently had a rental car company that only paid $1,500 of the $24,000 ER bill.
+Needless to say, we are having a tough time reaching the tort threshold in that case.

-Another situation that causes major issues in a case is when the medical provider refuses to bill the No-Fault insurance.
-For example, The Queen’s Medical Center has recently changed its’ policy regarding active duty military personnel.
+Another situation that causes significant issues in a case is when the medical provider refuses to bill the No-Fault insurance.
+For example, The Queen’s Medical Center has recently changed its policy regarding active duty military personnel.
 Queen’s refuses to bill their No-Fault insurance.
 They will only bill Tricare.
 Then, they expect Tricare to submit their bill to the No-Fault insurance for reimbursement.
-The problem with this scenario is that Tricare pays a very small portion of the medical bill.
-Therefore, even if the No-Fault insurance pays Tricare, the amount that they have to pay is only about 10% of the bill.
+The problem with this scenario is that Tricare pays a tiny portion of the medical bill.
+Therefore, even if the No-Fault insurance pays Tricare, they must pay only about 10% of the bill.

 Going to the emergency room is one of the best ways to reach the tort threshold.
 ER bills are usually about $5,000 or more.
-Assuming you have a good No-Fault insurance company (also known as Personal Injury Protection) that pays a fair amount of the ER bill than you should quickly reach the tort threshold.
-If you don’t go to the ER or you simply go to cheap urgent care, then you may end up having a difficult time reaching the tort threshold.
+Assuming you have a good No-Fault insurance company (also known as Personal Injury Protection) that pays a fair amount of the ER bill, you should quickly reach the tort threshold.
+If you don’t go to the ER or go to cheap urgent care, you may have difficulty reaching the tort threshold.
 You will then end up having to get extensive physical therapy, massage therapy, chiropractic care, etc., in order to try to reach the tort threshold.
 These therapies are only about $100 per treatment, so you can imagine how many treatments it would take to get up to $5,000 in bills.
 One good way to incur larger medical bills is to undergo an MRI.
 MRIs are usually about $1,000.

 Some people may have a very difficult time attending a lot of therapy.
-This is understandable considering the employment and family obligations may people have.
+This is understandable, considering the employment and family obligations they may have.
 However, you should keep in mind that attending therapy will not only help you reach the tort threshold, which could result in an injury settlement, but it will also help you recover fully from your injuries.

 2. You Have Extensive Medical Liens On Your Case